James Scott Duckers: "Fetters and Roses" Dinner

 A dinner was held in the House of Commons on 9 January 1924 for those who had been imprisoned "for political or religious reasons"; it was chaired by Duckers.
 According to Gleanings and Memoranda, published by the National Unionist Association, the dinner was given by Duckers, for the Members of Parliament elected at the 1923 United Kingdom general election who had been so imprisoned.
 The guests were more broadly based.

 Political candidate

 Duckers made a speech in London on 14 January 1924, on the foreign policy of the first MacDonald ministry.
 He became a Liberal Party candidate, standing in the March 1924 Westminster Abbey by-election, chosen on 26 February conditional on Winston Churchill's candidacy.
-He came bottom of the poll, behind Fenner Brockway with Churchill placed second, after running a skeleton campaign.
+After running a skeleton campaign, he came bottom of the poll, with only 1.9% of the vote, one of the lowest on record for a major party, and behind Fenner Brockway in third, with Churchill placed second.
 David Lloyd George had refused to speak for him.
 Lloyd George said afterwards that Duckers was "just the type of candidate who tars Liberalism with the Little England brush."
 Duckers accused him of campaigning for "jingo Imperialism".

 Writing in the April 1924 issue of Reconciliation, the organ of the Fellowship of Reconciliation, Duckers asked if Christianity and politics were compatible.